PACE OF PLAY POLICY AND

 5. Penalties strokes will be added to the posted gross score and deducted from the posted stableford point score.
 Penalties will effect sweep side bets, but will not effect skins and zero's side bets.

-7. If there is a dispute or extenuating circumstance, penalties will be decided by the on-site BAGS official.
+6. If there is a dispute or extenuating circumstance, penalties will be decided by the on-site N.E.A.T. official.

 Policies to speed play:

-4. All players are expected to play “ready golf” and are expected to be ready to play when it is their turn to hit.
+3. All players are expected to play ?ready golf? and are expected to be ready to play when it is their turn to hit.

 Local Rule for lost balls and Out of Bounds: